ylitormatech/javapatterns/README.md

 * A class will not know what classes it will be required to create.
 * Subclasses may specify what objects should be created.
 * Parent classes wish to defer creation to their subclasses.

+## Prototype Design Pattern

+#### Purpose
+Create objects based upon a template of an existing objects through cloning.
+#### Usage

+* Composition, creation, and representation of objects should be decoupled from a system.
+* Classes to be created are specified at runtime.
+* A limited number of state combinations exist in an object.
+* Objects or object structures are required that are identical or closely resemble other existing objects or object structures.
+* The initial creation of each object is an expensive operation.

 # Structural Patterns